 Ultravox – Brilliant | 2012 – 1

 To quote Han Solo from Star Wars, “I’ve got a bad feeling about this.”
 Ultravox Mk II reforming for a tour?
 Fine!
 Sign me up.
 Make a new album after not just water, but practically oceans under the bridge?
 Uh, not so fast.
 The fly in the ointment was the evidence on hand from the solo career of singer Midge Ure.
 His first solo album, released before Ultravox even broke up was a hit or miss affair consisting of faux-vox at best and pure sap at worst.
 His second [“Answers To Nothing”] was a thematically coherent piece that unfortunately, didn’t amount to much.
 The third [“Pure”] was a severe embarrassment of faux-Irish drivel.
-“Pure,” the fourth album was an improvement on the third, but still, nothing to write home about.
+“Breathe,” the fourth album was an improvement on the third, but still, nothing to write home about.
+Even taking into account a rare-by-this-time Robert Fripp guest guitar.
 I only bothered with getting his fifth [“Move Me”] years after it was released, and it was pretty lackluster.
 Only the surprisingly vital instrumental “Monster” was up to snuff.

 Around 1985 I realized that Midge Ure was not going to be the shining light that he was in my musical universe from 1980 to roughly 1984.
 The cold light of day began to color my view of his talents and really, his last quarter century of work meant very little to me.
 So he called the old gang together.
 What reason would I have to believe that the result of their labors would be worth my $16.00 when his solo work had so clearly not been?
 Thus the nagging apprehension that this new album, when it materialized would be a big letdown.
 When the title and cover were unveiled, the clouds on the horizon darkened a little more.
 It took a lot of hubris to call an album “Brilliant,” especially when the last time these guys [minus Cann] wrote an album, the results were catastrophic.
 When the CD arrived two weeks ago I put it in my CD player and drove to the gym.